zeroengineteam/ZeroCore/README.md

 # ZeroCore
 The main repository that Zero Engine is built from.

 Visit https://download.zeroengine.io to get the launcher.
+Visit https://docs.zeroengine.io to view the documentation.